microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Syntax highlighting in Visual Studio Code_

-1. Repeat Steps 3 and 4 to add a file named **image_display.php** containing the following code to the project:
+1. Repeat Steps 3 and 4 to add a file named **image_display.php** containing the following code to the project.
+This is the code that returns images requested by the browser over HTTP.

     ```php
     <?php